-- For a deep conditioning treatment, mix a few tablespoons of coconut oil with your favourite conditioner and apply to hair after shampooing, then steam for half and hour.
-You can also leave in overnight if you desire.
+- For a deep conditioning treatment, mix a few tablespoons of coconut oil with your favorite deep conditioner.

 - As a daily moisturizer, apply a few drops of coconut oil to damp hair before styling.
 Use just enough for the oil to do its job without leaving an oily residue behind.
 Focus on the ends of your hair.

 - As a dandruff treatment, mix coconut oil with 10 drops of peppermint essential oil, tea tree essential oil, rosemary essential oil or eucalyptus essential oil.

 - Apply to scalp and massage in thoroughly until absorbed.
 Leave in overnight.